containers/podman.io_old/_posts/2019-09-26-podman-in-hpc.md

    Options passed from the user to `mpirun` are also communicated through environment variables.
-Now that the MPI process in the container has all the environment variables it can communicate with the master process (*Head Node Process* (**HNP**)) and all the other involved processes.
+Now that the MPI process in the container has all the environment variables it can communicate with the main process (*Head Node Process* (**HNP**)) and all the other involved processes.

 * `-v /tmp/podman-mpirun:/tmp/podman-mpirun`